RaquelPlaza/angular5-dojo/README.md

 ng g c shared/components/error-notification –m shared
 ```

-Notice the new –m on the end, with this flag we can specfy what module to define a component in on its creation.
+Notice the new –m on the end, with this flag we can specify what module to define a component on its creation.
 Nice!
+This component will however be exported so you will need to add it to the exports array manually.

 Let’s head into the error-notification.html file and add a nice alert warning…